Regions of the Czech Republic

 Institutions of higher education – type, number of students:

-approximately 7,000 students at one public university - University of Pardubice
+approximately 7,000 students at the University of Pardubice

 Sectors in which the region excels: